Jan Fawcett: Career

 Fawcett is a professor of psychiatry at the University of New Mexico Medical Center.
 He was previously the Stanley Harris Jr. Chairman of Psychiatry at the Rush University Medical Center for 30 years.

-He has received awards for his work, including the Anna Monika Award and the Dr. Jan Fawcett Humanitarian Award.
+He received awards for his work, including the Anna Monika Award and the Dr. Jan Fawcett Humanitarian Award.
 His research career has focused on the mechanism of action of antidepressant medications and the discovery of more effective medications for severe depression as well as treatment modifiable factors leading up to suicide.
 Fawcett also worked as a mental health consultant for The Oprah Winfrey show.

 Fawcett’s opinion has been sought on numerous high profile cases throughout the years.
 Notably, he interviewed and provided a psychological profile of serial killer John Wayne Gacy after meeting with him in his cell.
 He also testified against Dr. Jack Kevorkian during his murder trial.
 Fawcett opined that the individuals with non-fatal illnesses who sought Kevorkian’s services were actually depressed and that treating their depression might’ve alleviated their desires to die.
 Dr. Fawcett has also provided testimony in innumerable cases of wrongful death or malpractice related to patients who committed suicide.